minmus-9/lysp/README.md

     (iter 1 n))
 ```

-I wrote around a dozen LISPs while reading SICP.
-This is a really fun
-way to do it: "Hey, mine can't do that example!"
-Two days later... done!
-Back to the book.
-Brain explodes.
-"Rewrite!"
-Once I got to the part on
-tail calls in chapter 5, I started the code that became this repo.

 You won't blow out the Python runtime stack with this LISP because
 it isn't recursive at the Python level -- due to the use of trampolines
 and CPS.
 The VM uses registers and an explicit stack to maintain state